 Scan for open directories to secure data

-Navigate to Advanced Query Builder > IPv4 Queries > Scan Data - Open Directories.
+From the left navigation menu, select Advanced Query Builder > IPv4 Queries > Scan Data - Open Directories.

 Enter an IPv4 address and an optional netmask to scan a range.